openTdataCH/ojp-meta-service/docs/documentation_sbb.md

 All the OJP Requests are in XML Format.
 In this document, only the required requests for the program are being described.
 There are of course more requests but they are irrelevant for this project.

-The Endpoints on which the requests can be performed are described above.
+The Endpoints on which the requests can be performed are described in this document: [API Keys](https://gitlab.ti.bfh.ch/dufas2/project1-documentation/-/blob/main/technical/api_keys.md)

 ## Location Information Request (LIR)